abenikeb/Shopping-checklist/front-end-section/README.md

+## Introduction

+This project is the Front-End of Shopping-checklist, an imaginary Movie(Video) shopping app.

+This is the implementation of Movies-Shopping-checklist in React.js.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).